 - Current students

-Established in 2012, the Centre for Computational Intelligence and Cybersecurity (CCICS) has partnerships with industry and other tertiary organisations, Masters and Doctoral student research and externally funded research projects.
+Established in 2012, the Centre for Computational Intelligence and Cybersecurity (CCICS) has partnerships with industry and other tertiary organisations, Masters student research, and externally funded research projects.
 We are also working with companies to develop software based on our computer science research.
 We have come to mutually beneficial agreements to share and protect the Intellectual Property and to commercialise the software for international export.

 Cybersecurity projects and partnerships

-- A collaboration with Japan’s leading high-tech research organisation, the National Institute of Information and Communications Technology (NICT).
+- In CCICS we collaborate with Japan’s leading high-tech research organisation, the National Institute of Information and Communications Technology (NICT).